-Shareholders who represent shares of a nominal value of CHF 1,000,000 may demand that matters be put on the agenda.
+Shareholders who represent shares of a nominal value of CHF 1.0 million or more may demand that matters be put on the agenda.
 This request must be submitted to the Board of Directors in writing, along with the respective motions, at least 45 calendar days before the relevant General Meeting.